cartermcbroom/ai-models/README.md

-# AI-Models: HuggingFace Introduction
+# AI-Models: HuggingFace Introduction 🤖

 ### Purpose of this workshop
 * Basic introduction to common models
 * Explore using https://huggingface.co
-* Get introduced to running different types of models locally using Gradio UI
+* Run different types of models to complete various tasks locally using Gradio UI
-* Run some models from huggingface locally to perform different tasks
-* A way to run these models in AWS
+* Look at a way to run the models in AWS

 ## Project setup
 1. `python -m venv .env`